noahfajarda/10-Team-Profile-Generator/README.md

 ## Description

-This project is an attempt to create a program, with the help of the external 'Inquirer' package, that will generate a custom README.md file based on a user's preferences.
-These preferences include a project's description, usage, contributions, and more.
-This application consists of various questions with different input types depending on the question, such as text input or multiple choice input.
-After a user has answered these questions, the data is stored in an object that is, then, extracted to generate the README.md file using the external 'generateMarkdown.js' file.
-This external file returns a template to retrieve and write information to the eventual README.md file.
-The README.md file will then be created and can be accessed in the current directory.
+This project is an attempt to create a program, with the help of the external 'Inquirer' package, that will generate a custom 'Team Profile' page based on a user's input.
+The user can create employees using the CLI and can include an employee's name, gender, position, and id.
+Different additional questions are asked depending on the user's input for the employee's positions.
+For example, if the user selects 'Engineer' as the employee's position, the user is prompted for the employee's github username.
+On the other hand, if the user sets the employee's position as 'Manager', the user is prompted for the employee's office number.
+After the user completes all questions, the user data is returned as an array of employee objects that are created with classes.
+Each position that can be selected is created with subclasses that include unique parameters and extend a parent class 'Employee'.
+An HTML file is, then, generated based on the inputted information.
+Each employee will have a dedicated card that can be viewed to show their personal information based on the user's input.

-subclasses, super, tests
+This project was developed with specific tests to ensure that the 'Employee' class & it's subclasses were built correctly.

 ![](https://github.com/noahfajarda/10-Team-Profile-Generator/blob/main/Assets/visuals/README_assets/PROFILE-GENERATOR-DEMO.gif)